unicode-org/message-format-wg/exploration/function-composition-part-1.md

 1. Provide a general mechanism for custom function authors to specify how functions compose with each other.
-2. Specify composition rules for built-in functions, but not in general, allowing custom functions to cooperate in an _ad hoc_ way.
+1. Specify composition rules for built-in functions, but not in general, allowing custom functions to cooperate in an _ad hoc_ way.
+1. Recommend a rich representation of resolved values without specifying any constraints on how these values are used.
+(This is the approach in [PR 645](https://github.com/unicode-org/message-format-wg/pull/645).)
-3. Restrict function composition for built-in functions (in order to prevent unintuitive behavior).
+1. Restrict function composition for built-in functions (in order to prevent unintuitive behavior).

 ## Acknowledgments